freeorion/freeorion/README.md

 FreeOrion is inspired by the tradition of the Master of Orion games, but does not try to be a clone or remake of that series or any other game.
-It builds on the classic *4X* model by incorporating the nation-building elements of games such as *Europa Universalis 2*.
+It builds on the classic *4X* (eXplore, eXpand, eXploit and eXterminate) model.

 While its modular, Open Source design allows for a significant degree of customization of the game engine and the story elements by the community, the